How To Make A Beautiful Floor With A Few Pennies Sq.Ft

 Its quite easy you need to make sure the floor you’ll be working on is clean and level, do sections, get a floor adhesive that will adhere within 20 minutes, lay the coins as you want them.
 Have them in all directions its more catching to the eye as apposed to one uniformed layout.. after they have sat for 20 minutes or more then grout the pennies with a sanded grout I prefer a black.. wipe clean go to the next section. when your floor is complete lay at least 3 coats of polyurethane down, Let dry complete as to manufactures direction.

-• Luciana Miranda says:
+• Luciana Miranda on said:

 THANK YOU for posting that… i really wanted to know, it’s frustrating that they tell you they’re going to say what the process is, and then they don’t.
 Would you be available for advice once I actually wanted to begin the project?
 It will be months yet…